Oracle CHAR

 It means that if you store a value whose length is less than the maximum length defined in the column, Oracle pads the spaces to the character string up to the maximum length.

-In case you insert a value whose length is larger than the column, Oracle returns an error.
+If you insert a value whose length is larger than the column, Oracle returns an error.

 Oracle uses blank-padded comparison semantics for comparing CHAR values.

-Oracle CHAR examples
+Oracle CHAR data type examples #

 Let’s take a look at some examples to understand how the CHAR data type works.

-A) Space usage example
+Space usage example #

 First, create a new table named t that consists of a CHAR column (x) and VARCHAR2 column (y).
 The length of each column is 10 bytes.